-NPR reported that the first trials of CRISPR in human beings have begun in U.S. There are two patients who are currently getting treatment as part of a study by University of Pennsylvania.
+NPR reported that the first trials of CRISPR in human beings have begun in the U.S. There are two patients who are currently getting treatment as part of a study by the University of Pennsylvania.
 According to NPR, the patients have a form of cancer that is difficult to treat and they have both relapsed even after regular treatments.
 The trial involves researchers taking immune cells from the bodies of patients.
 They then edit them using CRISPR and later put them back in.

 This is in hope that the edited cells will be better when it comes to identifying the cancer cells and attacking them not the unaltered cells.
 The researchers hope to enroll 18 more people in their study.
 However, according to Jon Fingas, it is not assured that they will get approval for that many subjects.

 It will not be possible to get the results of the study or the progress of the enrolled patients until an uncertain time in the future.
 Other trials have been planned in the U.S. and Canada.
 The World Health Organisation is dealing with ethics about human gene editing of any kind.

 Altering specific kinds of cells using CRISPR in humans is not like editing germline DNA using CRISPR.
 This is what was done by scientists in China to twins Lulu and Nana last year.
 It is clear that we are not ready to carry out the editing of germline DNA normally passed down to future generations.
 However, a therapeutic application that is happening in this new trial is a huge deal.